c3rb3ru5d3d53c/karton-unpacker/README.md

 If you like this project and wish to donate :moneybag: to support the fight against malware...

-Buy me a :tea: as I don't drink :beer: by sending me some ₿ to `16oXesi7uv3jdPZxxwarHSD2f3cNMpaih9`
+Buy me a :tea:, as I don't drink :beer:, by sending me some ₿ to `16oXesi7uv3jdPZxxwarHSD2f3cNMpaih9`

 ![objects](docs/img/objects.png)
 *Figure 1: Example of UPX Unpacked Children*